EU commission head taken aback as Erdogan and her colleague snap up the chairs

 "The president (von der Leyen) should have been seated in exactly the same manner as the president of the European Council and the Turkish president."

+In Facebook post on Wednesday, Michel said the incident was "regrettable" and caused by "Turkish authorities's strict interpretation of protocol rules."
+But he said he decided against a public confrontation.

-While the Commission conveyed von der Leyen's irritation, an EU official who declined to be named said that to do so might have provoked a "protocol and political incident, both towards Turkey and the European Council".
+While the Commission conveyed von der Leyen's irritation, an EU official who declined to be named said doing so might have provoked a "protocol and political incident."

 "Turkey meant no disrespect," the official said.
 "It extended a very courteous welcome to both presidents and strictly adhered to international protocol."

-In the past, three chairs were provided when the Turkish leader visited Brussels for talks with the heads of the Commission and the European Council, which collectively represents the bloc's 27 member states.
+In the past, three chairs were provided when the Turkish leader visited Brussels for talks with heads of the Commission and the European Council.

 Mamer said von der Leyen decided not to make "an issue out of it" and in the conversation brought up women's rights and the Istanbul Convention on violence against women, from which Turkey withdrew last month.

-Ties between Brussels and Ankara have been strained since a coup attempt in 2016 prompted a crackdown on civil rights in Turkey, but they are now testing a cautious rapprochement.
+Brussels and Ankara are testing a cautious rapprochementafter ties werestrained when a coup attempt in 2016 prompted a crackdown on civil rights in Turkey.

 (Reporting by Gabriela Baczynska; Editing by Kevin Liffey)